s-ltf/IMS/README.md

-Indoor Mapping System (IMS)
+(for newest code check draft branch, will be working on organizing and merging of final code in the coming weeks) Indoor Mapping System (IMS)
 ===========================
 Goal of project to design a vehicle to autonomously map a building floor and generate a 2D map of it, with points of interest (e.g. doors,name plates) shown at their respective locations.